gibbok/useful/git.md

 git branch -f main HEAD~3
 ```

-## shorthand for a fetch and a rebase
+## Shorthand for a fetch and a rebase

 ```shell
 git pull --rebase
 ```

-## show any action performed in git
+## Show any action performed in git

 ```shell
 git reflog
 ```

-## print the SHA1 hashes given a revision
+## Print the SHA1 hashes given a revision

 ```shell
 git rev-parse